 In 2008 he worked with staff of the Oriental Institute in Chicago to produce a travelling version of their exhibition 'Catastrophe!
 The Destruction of Cultural Heritage in Iraq'.

-Peter's current research interests include the development of holistic approaches to the management of large heritage sites and the protection of cultural property in the event of armed conflict.
+Peter's current research interests include the development of holistic approaches to the management of large heritage sites, the role of world heritage in UNESCO, and the protection of cultural property in the event of armed conflict.

 Among his many heritage roles Peter was Honorary Chief Executive Officer of the World Archaeological Congress between 1998 and 2008 and had worked for the organisation since 1984.
 He was Executive Series Editor for the One World Archaeology series between 1999 & 2003.
 He currently chairs the Editorial Board for the Heritage Matters series http://www.ncl.ac.uk/sacs/icchs/research/heritagematters/.
 He was a member of the Culture Committee of the UK National Commission for UNESCO (2005-2011), Chair of the Hadrian’s Wall World Heritage Site Management Plan Committee (2005-2012), and a member of the National Trust’s Archaeology Advisory Panel (2005-2012).
 In 2004 he worked with the North East Regional Development Agency regarding the economic value of World Heritage Sites to the region.
 In 2008 he worked with the International Centre for Chinese Heritage and Archaeology (ICCHA), a collaborative project between the School of Archaeology and Museology of Peking University and the Institute of Archaeology of University College London, to organise a major conference in China on ‘Sharing Archaeology’.
 In 2011 he helped organise the Euro/Asia Economic Forum in Xi’an, China.